developerSid/AwesomeJavaLibraryExamples/README.md

 ## Getting started
 The project uses Gradle for it's builds to simplify dependency (library) management as well as quick and easy JAR creation for running the examples.
+It does in my opinion abuse what you should use the Gradle multi-project support so please do not do this with a production system.

 1. Clone this project
    1. git clone https://github.com/developerSid/DevICTJavaLibraries.git